 The trumpets also signal travel plans, war or festivals.
 The order in which the tribes march is specified.

-Moshe invites his father-in-law, Yitro, to join the Jewish People, but Yitro returns to Midian.
-At the instigation of the eruv rav — the mixed Egyptian multitude who joined the Jewish People in the Exodus — some people complain about the manna.
+Moshe invites his father-in-law, Yitro, to join the Jewish people, but Yitro returns to Midian.
+At the instigation of the eruv rav — the mixed Egyptian multitude who joined the Jewish people in the Exodus — some people complain about the manna.
 Moshe protests that he is unable to govern the nation alone.
 G-d tells him to select 70 elders, the first Sanhedrin, to assist him, and informs him that the people will be given meat until they will be sickened by it.
-Two candidates for the group of elders prophesy beyond their mandate, foretelling that Yehoshua instead of Moshe will bring the people to Canaan.
+Two candidates for the group of elders prophesy beyond their mandate, foretelling that Yehoshua (Joshua) instead of Moshe will bring the people to Canaan.
 Some protest, including Yehoshua, but Moshe is pleased that others have become prophets.
-G-d sends an incessant supply of quail for those who complained that they lacked meat.
-A plague punishes those who complained.
-Miriam tries to make a constructive remark to Aharon which also implies that Moshe is only like other prophets.
+G-d sends an incessant supply of quail for those who complained that they lacked meat and a plague punishes those who complained.
+Miriam tries to make a “constructive remark” to Aharon that implies Moshe is only like other prophets.
 G-d explains that Moshe’s prophecy is superior to that of any other prophet, and punishes Miriam with tzara’at because she gossiped about her brother.
-Moshe prays for her, and the nation waits until she is cured before traveling.
+Moshe prays for her, and the nation suspends travel until she is cured.

 Haftarah: Zechariah 2:14 - 4:7